 The discomfort that question creates isn't a sign of failure.
 It's a map.
 It shows you exactly where your systems need reinforcement and where your people need more training.

-- Am I the bottleneck on decisions that should be living somewhere else?
+- Are you the bottleneck on decisions that should be living somewhere else in the org chart?

 Digital Download: The Delegation Audit